pointOfive/sta410hw1/README.md

 the versioning there must support [notebook format 4.5](https://github.com/jupyterlab/jupyterlab/issues/9729), e.g., [jupyterlab](https://jupyter.org/install) version [3.0.13 or greater](https://github.com/jupyterlab/jupyterlab/releases/tag/v3.0.13);
-otherwise, your notebook cell-ids will not be supported and you will not get any credit for your submitted homework.***
+otherwise, your notebook cell-ids will not be supported and you will not get any credit for your submitted work.***

 > You may check if cell ids are present or changing at each save with `! grep '"id":' <path/to/notebook>.ipynb`